Directional genetic differentiation and asymmetric migration

 where the individual elements are defined as

-Here, $E(\cdot,\cdot)$ is a placeholder for estimates of genetic differentiation, such as $G_{st}$ and $D$.
-The value of a particular matrix element $b_{ij}$ can now be understood as an indicator for the potential of migration from population $i$ to population $j$.
-Low values indicate high potential for migration and high values indicate low potential for migration in the direction of interest.
+Here, $E(\cdot,\cdot)$ is a place-holder for estimates of genetic differentiation, such as $G_{st}$ and $D$. $A$ is the matrix of allele frequencies containing the population specific allele frequency vectors $\boldsymbol{a}$.
+The value of a particular matrix element $b_{ij}$ can now be taken as an indicator of the potential for gene flow from population $i$ to population $j$.
+Low values indicate a high potential for migration, while high values indicate low potential for migration in the direction of interest.